-- Transfer the drained fruits in the slow cooker.
-Add the brown sugar, orange juice concentrate, and cinnamon.
+Transfer drained fruits to slow cooker.
+Add brown sugar, orange juice concentrate, and cinnamon.
 Stir gently to blend.

-- Cover the slow cooker and cook the spiced fruit on LOW for about 3 to 5 hours.
+Cover slow cooker and cook spiced fruit on LOW for about 3 to 5 hours.

-- Serve the fruit compote hot from the slow cooker.
+Serve fruit compote hot from the slow cooker.

-- Instead of ground cinnamon, add a 3-inch cinnamon stick to the slow cooker.
+Instead of ground cinnamon, add a 3-inch cinnamon stick to slow cooker.

-- Dried cranberries or raisins may be added to the fruit mixture.
+Dried cranberries or raisins may be added to fruit mixture.

-- For a thicker compote, replace the canned sliced peaches with a can of peach pie filling.
+For a thicker compote, replace canned sliced peaches with a can of peach pie filling.